Ethical and Regulatory Issues in Pragmatic Clinical Trials: Special Issue of Clinical Trials

 This page provides background and links to a series of 12 articles on the ethics and regulatory challenges in pragmatic clinical trials.
 Each article in the special issue of Clinical Trials describes an issue in detail (e.g., privacy, informed consent) and, where possible, attempts to provide guidance for future pragmatic clinical trials.
 The project was supported by the NIH Collaboratory, with additional support from the Patient-Centered Outcomes Research Institute.

-A special series of Grand Rounds presentations will feature topics from the special issue presented by the authors on the third Friday of each month.
+A special series of Grand Rounds presentations featured topics from the special issue presented by the authors.

 Though these policies set in place important protections, they viewed clinical research as a highly controlled system somewhat separate from medical practice.
 This divide has resulted in a failure to provide decision-makers with high-quality evidence to make the best choices in medical practice [3-5].
 As the field of clinical research has evolved to address this gap, it has become challenging to apply the current regulatory and ethical paradigms.
 This is evident among an increasing number of pragmatic clinical trials, which study clinically relevant alternatives (often approved or accepted treatments) in representative populations at the point of clinical care [5,6].